anaghadudihalli/freefall-opengl/README.md

  + Run the freefall-opengl.sln file.

 #### Linux
-You will need to make few changes in order to run it in Linux.
+You will need to make few changes in order to run it on Linux.
 To begin with:
 1. Find the cpp file(freefall.cpp) in freefall-opengl/freefall-opengl.
 2. **_sleep()** is a Windows function.
 To make it work in Linux replace **_sleep(100)** function on lines 248 and 263 with **sleep(1)** or any appropriate delay.